LisaHJung/Part-3-Running-full-text-queries-and-combined-queries-with-Elasticsearch-and-Kibana/README.md

 }
 ```
 Response from Elasticsearch:

 This query yields a lot of hits(2846).
-This happens because multi_match query performs a match query in multiple fields.
-The terms "party" or "planning" are popular terms.
-If any one of these search terms appear in any of these fields in any way shape or form, the document will be considered as a hit.
-Because of that, you will see irrelevant search results included among the hits as well.
+This happens because the terms "party" or "planning" are popular terms.
+With the `multi_match query`, a document is considered as a hit if any one of these search terms were found in any of these fields in any way shape or form.
+Because of this wide net, you will see irrelevant search results included among the hits.

 ![image](https://user-images.githubusercontent.com/60980933/108582689-09fa9000-72f2-11eb-8e34-8f6cc4302254.png)

-#### Improving Precision with phrase type match.
+#### Improving precision with phrase type match

-See google drive
+You can improve the precision of a `multi_match query` by adding a phrase type match in the query.
-The top hits returned are good, but the precision is not great.
-Let’s search for the phrase "elasticsearch training" instead.
-You can improve precision by performing a phrase type match (the default type is best_fields).
-The phrase type performs a match_phrase query on each field and selects the best score.
+The phrase type performs a match_phrase query on each field and calculates a score for each field.
+Then it assigns the best score to the document.

 Syntax:
 ```